MegaGlest/megaglest-source/docs/README.compiling-linux.txt

   configuration: http://supertux.lethargik.org/wiki/OpenAL_Configuration

 Compiling:
-* If configure fails make sure you have read the Building section above
+* If CMake fails make sure you have read all of section 2.1 above.

 Sound/Audio errors when starting:
 * If the game doesn't start because of audio/sound errors: